Frangus90/fansly-downloader-ng/README.md

 ## FAQ

+**Q: Does this support OnlyFans?**
+A: Yes!
+Full OnlyFans support with both GUI (dedicated tab) and CLI (`onlyfans_downloader.py`).
+OnlyFans uses a completely separate configuration system from Fansly, so you can use both platforms simultaneously.

 **Q: Is this Windows-only?**
 A: No. The executable is Windows-only, but the Python version works on Windows, macOS, and Linux.

 **Q: Will I get banned?**
 A: While there are no guarantees, it's worth noting that among the 24,000+ previous users, there have been no reported incidents.
-The tool respects rate limits and mimics normal browser behavior.
+The tool respects rate limits and mimics normal browser behavior for both platforms.

 **Q: Does this bypass paywalls?**
 A: No. You can only download content you have legitimate access to through your subscriptions.
 No paywall bypassing features will be added.